Lisbon – Verdelha de Baixo

 My first taste of seafood in Portugal

 We’ve maybe seen 5 or 6 pilgrims on the road today, but nothing in comparison with what we’ve experienced on the Camino Frances last year.
-No Camino is the same, neither in scenery nor in experience … that we knew already on our first day!
+And, already by now, we’ve realised … no Camino is the same, neither in scenery nor in experience!

-It was quite a day and we were happy to fall down on our comfortable beds for a well deserved rest!
+It was quite a day – our first day back on the Camino – and we were just happy to fall down on our comfortable beds for a well deserved rest!